coosto/redex/README.md

 Redex can be configured using the following env variables:

 - REDEX_IP
-  must be configured to current node's IP address on which other nodes can communicate with it
+  node's IP address on which other nodes can communicate with it.
-- REDEX_CLUSTER
-  cluster strategy k8s/gossip (default: k8s)
+  By default `hostname -i` is used to detect node's IP address.
 - REDEX_K8S_NAMESPACE and REDEX_K8S_SELECTOR
-  is used to discover cluster nodes (Using k8s API)
+  are used to discover redex pods using k8s API to form/heal redex cluster. in case these configs are not set, gossip strategy will be used to discover other nodes in the cluster.
 - REDEX_GOSSIP_SECRET
-  secret to be used in gossip strategy
+  secret to be used in gossip strategy.
+Defaults to "REDEX".
 - REDEX_QUORUM
-  minimum number of nodes that redex cluster has to obtain in order to become operational
+  minimum number of nodes that redex cluster has to obtain in order to become operational.
+Defaults to 2.
 - REDEX_PORT
   redex port number (defaults to 6379).